syedahmad7785/Embedded-Os/README.md

    - FIFO's :-Communication between two unrelated processes.
 It is a full-duplex method, which means that the first process can communicate with the second process, and the opposite can also happen.

-## Process State :-The states that a Process enters in working from start till end are known as Process states.
+## Process State

+  - The states that a Process enters in working from start till end are known as Process states.
 These are listed below as:

   - Create State
   - Ready State
   - Running State
-  - Watching State
+  - Waiting State
   - Exit State